Military time zone

 The military time zones are a standardized, uniform set of time zones for expressing time across different regions of the world, named after the NATO phonetic alphabet.
 The Zulu time zone (Z) is equivalent to Coordinated Universal Time (UTC) and is often referred to as the military time zone.
 The military time zone system ensures clear communication in a concise manner, and avoids confusion when coordinating across time zones.
 The Combined Communications-Electronics Board, representing the armed forces of Australia, Canada, New Zealand, the United Kingdom and the United States, publishes the military time zone system as the ACP 121 standard.
 The armed forces of Austria and many nations in NATO use it.

 Description

-Going east from the prime meridian at Greenwich, letters "Alfa" (Note: The official spelling is "Alfa", although this is often "corrected" to Alpha - see NATO_phonetic_alphabet § History.) to "Mike" (skipping "J", see below) represent the 12 time zones with positive UTC offsets until reaching the international Date Line.
+Going east from the prime meridian at Greenwich, letters "Alfa" (Note: The official spelling is "Alfa", although this is often "corrected" to Alpha - see NATO_phonetic_alphabet § Design.) to "Mike" (skipping "J", see below) represent the 12 time zones with positive UTC offsets until reaching the international Date Line.
 Going west from Greenwich, letters "November" to "Yankee" represent zones with negative offsets.

 The letters are typically used in conjunction with military time.
 For example, 6:00 a.m. in zone UTC−5 is written "0600R" and spoken "zero six hundred Romeo".

 The numeric zone description or "plus and minus system" indicates the correction which must be applied to the time as expressed in order to convert to UTC.
 For example, the zone description for the Romeo time zone is +5.
 Therefore, adding 5 hours to 0600R produces the time in UTC, 1100Z.